Related documents21 June 2019

 Ghana’s world-class Jubilee field was discovered in 2007 by the Mahogany-1 (M-1) and Hyedua-1 (H-1) exploration wells.

 The two wells were drilled some 5 km apart and intersected large continuous accumulations of light sweet crude oil.
 The M-1 and H-1 wells discovered large net pays of 95m and 41m respectively in high-quality stacked reservoir sands.
 The Jubilee field straddles the West Cape Three Points and Deepwater Tano licences.

-In July 2009, the Minister of Energy approved the Phase 1 Plan of Development which included the use of the FPSO Kwame Nkrumah.
+In July 2009, the Minister of Energy approved the Phase 1 Plan of Development which included the use of an FPSO with a facility capacity of 120,000 bopd.
 In December 2010, the field came on-stream.

 The Turret Remediation Project is close to completion.
 This pioneering and unique project, which included the first ever remediation of this type at sea, required the FPSO Kwame Nkrumah to be shut down twice in the first half of 2018 for work to stabilise the turret bearing for periods of 19 days and 21 days respectively.
 In December 2018, the FPSO was successfully rotated to its new heading of 205 degrees and subsequently spread-moored.